4 best payment processing companies in the UK

 How does the payment processing industry work?

 The UK payment market, estimated to close at around $490.7 billion in 2024 has a projected compound annual growth rate (CAGR) of 11.6% until 2029, taking the market value to approximately $849.6 billion by the end of the period.
-Such a huge market understandably has a vast ecosystem involving banks, payment processors, gateways, and regulatory bodies.
+Such a huge market understandably has a vast ecosystem involving banks, payment companies, gateways, and regulatory bodies.
 For business entities in the UK, it’s important to have some clarity on the operating mechanism of this industry.

 The global payment system is powered by the infrastructure and technology provided by established payment processing companies like Visa, Mastercard, PayPal, and Stripe, which dominate the payment processing industry.
 These corporations process billions of transactions daily.
-Nevertheless, the industry is also home to a diverse array of smaller, specialised providers that concentrate on specific sectors, including high-risk merchants, small businesses, and mobile payments.
+Nevertheless, the industry is also home to a diverse array of smaller, specialised processors that concentrate on specific sectors, including high-risk merchants, small businesses, and mobile payments.
 For instance, Wonderful is fast becoming a popular name in the UK market due to its adoption of simple, fast and secure open banking technology, user-friendly interface and highly aggressive price point.

 Conclusion